Cchioma/SuperStore_report/README.md

 ```
 ![](https://github.com/Cchioma/SuperStore_report/blob/main/sales_by_month.png)

+### Insight:
+The company recorded it's highest sales in November followed by September and March.
+It recorded the least sales in February.

 2. Profit distribution: I created a new column month_profit by grouping profit by month and plotted a line chart using Matplotlib.

 ```